dervinism/GIN-tutorial-Mellor-lab-retreat-22-06-2022/GIN_intro.md

 The latter set up is appealing to us because it gives us:
 - an extra layer of data security which is important when dealing with sensitive data
 - a potential to develop our GIN-based data sharing platform in a way that is uniquely suited to our own needs
-- a drive for increasing data sharing and collaboration within neuroscience research groups at the University of Bristol
+- a drive for increasing data sharing and collaboration within neuroscience research groups at the University of Bristol (UoB)
 - a nudge for data standardisation.

 ## Benefits